irisdingbj/IstioCustomAuthz/README.md

 ```sh
 $ kubectl apply -f istio-configmap.yaml
 ```
-Or you can also manually change the existing Istio ConfiMap by these steps:
+Or you can also manually change the existing Istio ConfigMap by these steps:
 1. Edit the mesh config with the following command:
 ```sh
 $ kubectl edit configmap istio -n istio-system